-Late last year, an academic from Harvard revisited the findings from the meta-analysis and came up with different conclusions.
+In 2013, an academic from Harvard revisited the findings from the meta-analysis and came up with different conclusions.
 (2) His interpretation was that statins did not save lives in people at low risk of heart disease, and the side effects of statins had been underestimated.
-They claimed that 18-20% of people taking statins had side effects from them, some of them severe.
+He claimed that 18-20% of people taking statins had side effects from them, some of them severe.

 The response from Professor Rory Collins from Oxford University, one of the UK's top researchers into statins, was swift and damning.
 He claimed that the scare story was probably killing more people than had been harmed by the scandal which follow the publication of the now discredited story on MMR and autism over a decade earlier.

-Today’s headlines relate to the public retraction by two authors of the British Medical Journal of their claims about how common side effects on statins are, because they have admitted the calculations in their paper were wrong.
-(4) The editor of the BMJ has announced that the BMJ wants to '…alert readers, the media, and the public to the withdrawal of these statements so that patients who could benefit from statins are not wrongly deterred from starting or continuing treatment because of exaggerated concerns over side effects.'
+In 2014 two authors of the British Medical Journal issued a public retraction of their claims about how common side effects on statins are, because they have admitted the calculations in their paper were wrong.
+(4) The editor of the BMJ announced that the BMJ wants to '…alert readers, the media, and the public to the withdrawal of these statements so that patients who could benefit from statins are not wrongly deterred from starting or continuing treatment because of exaggerated concerns over side effects.'

 But what does that mean to patients?
 Should they keep taking the tablets?
 If you've had a heart attack or stroke, have type 2 diabetes or have been told by your doctor you're at very high risk of heart attack or stroke, the answer is categorically yes.
 All the players in this complicated academic debate agree on that.